-Alternatively, CDI holders can inform CDN via the CDI Voting Instruction Form that they wish to nominate themselves or another person (including the Chair of the Annual Meeting) to be appointed as CDN's proxy for the purposes of virtually attending and voting at the Annual Meeting.
+Alternatively, CDI holders can inform CDN via the CDI Voting Instruction Form that they wish to nominate themselves or another person (including the Chair of the Annual Meeting) to be appointed as CDN's proxy for the purposes of attending and voting at the Annual Meeting either in-person or virtually.
 Holders of CDIs must comply with the instructions above if they wish to have their votes cast at the Annual Meeting.